TerminalMC/Framework/README.md

      - `https://linktr.ee/notryken`
      - `NotRyken`
      - `notryken`
-4. Note that `NotRyken` is used for both the author's name and the GitHub repo owner, so if you have two different names or are part of an organization you'll need to refine your replacing searches accordingly.
+   - Note that `NotRyken` is used for both the author's name and the GitHub repo owner, so if you have two different names you'll need to refine your replacing searches accordingly.

 #### Dependencies